create3000/x_ite/docs/_posts/what's-new.md

 ### Browser Options

-There are also new [Browser Options](/x_ite/reference/browser-services/#browser-options) that are made for PhysicalMaterial and SpecularGlossinessMaterial.
+There are also new [Browser Options](/x_ite/reference/browser-services/#browser-options) that are especially made for PhysicalMaterial and SpecularGlossinessMaterial.

 * New browser option Exposure.
 * New browser option ToneMapping.